PPPL physicist receives funding to research improvements to unique fusion device

 Princeton Plasma Physics Laboratory physicist Sam Cohen will receive funding from a U.S. Department of Energy (DOE) award to his collaborator to upgrade and operate his Princeton Field Reversed Configuration device, the PFRC-2.
 The data produced could allow the design of future devices that might one day be used as a portable generator.

-Cohen will receive $700,000 in the form of a subcontract from a $1.25 million award from the Advanced Research Projects Agency-Energy (ARPA-E) to Princeton Fusion Systems, which is working with Cohen on development of the device.
+Cohen will receive $700,000 from a $1.25 million award from the Advanced Research Projects Agency-Energy (ARPA-E) to Princeton Fusion Systems, which is working with Cohen on development of the device.

 The ultimate goal of the research is to build power-producing devices for “high value applications,” such as electricity generation at natural disasters.
 Princeton Fusion Systems, a division of Princeton Satellite Systems that has licensed Cohen’s technology, will manage the project.